3 Ingredient Sugar-free Magic Shell—Better Than Store Bought

 The key is that you need to put it on food that’s cold for it to do its thing.
 Some delicious examples include the following:

-• Popsicle Drizzle or Shell (just dip your popsicle in and voila!
-I think these Sugar-free Fudgesicles would be incredible dipped!)
+- Popsicle drizzle or hard shell coating (just dip your popsicle in and voila!
+I think these Sugar-free Fudgesicles would be amazing dipped!)

-And since there’s no sugar in this homemade shell, you can go above and beyond the 2 Tablespoon serving size with no worries.
+And since there's no sugar in this homemade shell, you can go above and beyond the 2 2-tablespoon serving size with no worries.
 Mmmmmm……

-You can, but know that if you refrigerate it, the cold temps of the fridge will make it harden, and it won’t be usable without reheating.
-The only reason to keep this chocolate shell in the fridge would be to make it last longer.
+You can also store this in the fridge, but it will harden there and won't be usable as a magic shell without reheating.
+The only reason to keep this chocolate shell in the fridge would be to make it last longer or to have a yummy chocolate treat.

 Even at room temperature, the coconut oil can solidify, depending on the temperature of your home (coconut oil solidifies at 76 degrees, Fahrenheit).
 If that happens, simply warm your homemade shell by placing the container in warm water over a double boiler until it’s liquified.